How business can tackle modern slavery and forced labour

 - Held under the Chatham House rule – this event is not intended as a PR platform – we hold the event under a covenant of confidentiality to promote honest exchange.

-- Content is designed for action and practice – the agenda and event structure are designed to provide actionable tools and practical insights that you can then apply to your own company.
+- Content is designed for action and practice – the agenda and event structure is designed to provide actionable tools and practical insights that can be applied.
+We will also be sharing post event notes from all sessions to all participants.

 Who will be there?